-As a global business software provider, SAP agrees that working with social enterprises is mutually beneficial — and is doubling down on its commitment to the sector.
-The company is the Social Enterprise World Forum’s first global partner.
-The three-year partnership will help drive growth in the social enterprise sector and in 2019 this included a new massive open online course (MOOC), designed by SAP and the SEWF international network to teach participants how social enterprises can enhance corporate supply chains.
+As a global business software provider, SAP believes working with social enterprises is mutually beneficial; SAP is doubling down on its commitment to the sector.
+The company is Social Enterprise World Forum’s first global partner, and our three-year partnership is driving growth in the social enterprise sector.
+In 2019, SAP and the SEWF international network designed a massive open online course (MOOC) to teach participants how social enterprises can enhance corporate supply chains.

-For many years, SAP has supported social enterprises primarily through the SAP Social Sabbatical program, which matches SAP employees with social enterprises, NGOs, and non-profits where employees use their expertise to help organizations address strategic challenges during an intensive three-week period.
+For many years, SAP has supported social enterprises primarily through the SAP Social Sabbatical programmme.
+The programme matches SAP employees with social enterprises, NGOs, and non-profits allowing employees to use their expertise to help organizations address strategic challenges during an intensive three-week period.

 This year’s Global Forum will be SEWF Digital and SAP is continuing to support our first-ever, fully virtual event.

 Read more about SAP’s commitment to social enterprise.

 SEI Learning Channel

-SEWF are delighted to support the Social Enterprise Institute (SEI); the world’s online school for social enterprise education in its effort to create a new global impact economy.
+SEWF is delighted to support the Social Enterprise Institute (SEI), the world’s online school for social enterprise education, in its effort to create a new global impact economy.
 SEI is on a mission to equip 1,000,000 change-makers with the inspiration, knowledge, and connections they need to achieve a lasting change through social enterprise activity.
-We first partnered with SEI at SEWF 2018 to record a series of masterclasseswith international experts to be featured on their online platform.
+We first partnered with SEI at SEWF 2018 to record a series of masterclasses with international experts to be featured on their online platform.

 Read more about the platform and how to get involved.